sfox1975/Udacity-DAND-Project-6/README.md

 ## Summary

-The purpose of my data visualization is to demonstrate the rapid growth in employment by Amazon over the last 15 years, and how that growth has been fueled by sales growth and major new product launches.
-Given the huge number of job openings in my town (Seattle) listed by Amazon, I wanted to further understand how their employment numbers have changed over time and also to put these numbers into the context of how much revenue the company is generating and also when new products were launched.
-To do so, I have constructed a timeline that demonstrates that employment growth has in fact lagged sales growth (i.e. outstanding sales appear to be driving the huge need for new employees) and have also overlaid the timeline with a few select key product launches (Prime, AWS, Kindle, Studio and Echo).
+The purpose of my data visualization is to demonstrate the rapid growth in employment at Amazon over the last 15 years, and how that growth has been fueled by sales growth and major new product launches.
+Given the huge number of job openings in my town (Seattle) listed by Amazon, I wanted to further understand how their employment numbers have changed over time and how those changes map to revenue growth and major new product launches.
+To do so, I have constructed a timeline that demonstrates that employment growth has in fact lagged sales growth (i.e. sales growth appear to be driving the huge need for new employees) and have also overlaid the timeline with a few select key product launches (Prime, AWS, Kindle, Studio and Echo).

 ## Design